bitrix24/b24restdocs/api-reference/crm/auxiliary/enum/crm-enum-content-type.md

-# Get Enumeration Items for "Content Type" crm.enum.contenttype
+# Get Enumeration Items "Content Type" crm.enum.contenttype

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it soon.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - no response in case of error
 - no response in case of success